Knowing the Field: Navigating Your Truth in Writing

 This brings me to my next example, an experience I had with my book.

-Personal Experience with Audience Consideration in Birth Your Story
+Personal Experience with Audience Consideration in my book Birth Your Story

 In Birth Your Story, I write about the cultural narrative of birth: the ideas and perspectives about birth that are imposed on us through our media, culture, and kin, which invariably influence our expectations and experiences of birth-giving.